rahulsingh336/authentication-service/README.md

 1. Authenticate api is used to get the JWT Token and Store into in memory cache i.e redis (Just for sake of running standalone application, in memory redis and h2 is used)
 2. Using Token that we got in first step, we can hit UserInfo api
-3. If user wants to signout and token is till valid, then signout api can be called, This will delete token from redis cache
+3. If user wants to signout and token is still valid, then signout api can be called, This will delete token from redis cache.

 ## Build